m5lk3n/wyatt/README.md

 ## To do

+- [ ] Logging, levels, see also [here](https://medium.com/@sunisha.guptan/cracking-the-code-debugging-magic-in-flutter-release-mode-f2e089a61f78)
 - [ ] DRY
 - [ ] Clarify minimal API key scope and document
 - [ ] Clarify permissions